-Golden’s book, Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets, was published by Routledge in 2018.
+Golden’s book, Annotating Modernism: Marginalia and Pedagogy from Virginia Woolf to the Confessional Poets, is under contract with Routledge.
 It addresses the history of modernism in academic institutions, analyzing the reading and teaching strategies of modernist and postwar writers.
 Following an introduction examining modernist writers’ approaches to reading and annotating (including Virginia Woolf, E. M. Forster, James Joyce, T. S. Eliot, and Ezra Pound), the chapters analyze the personal libraries and teaching notes of Sylvia Plath, John Berryman, and Anne Sexton.

 Golden has also edited This Business of Words: Reassessing Anne Sexton (UP of Florida, 2016).
 For Sexton, becoming a successful poet meant skillfully approaching various forms of media and developing strategies for teaching, critiquing poems, delivering poetry readings, and giving interviews.
 The five poets and five critics in This Business of Words consider the development of Sexton’s aesthetic, her reception, and the allure of her poetry in the 21st century.